Ways to ignore files locally without editing .gitignore

 - Git 2.x or later

-- macOS / Linux / Windows (commands are common across all)
+- macOS / Linux / Windows (commands are common to all)

 git --version

 Every Git repository has a file called .git/info/exclude.
-This file works with exactly the same syntax as .gitignore, but because it lives inside the .git/ directory, it will never be pushed to a remote.
+This file works with exactly the same syntax as .gitignore, but because it lives inside the .git/ directory, it is never pushed to the remote.

-Open .git/info/exclude in any editor and add the patterns you want to ignore.
+Open .git/info/exclude with any editor and add the patterns you want to ignore.

 vim .git/info/exclude